CocoDuan2/autotest/jjwt-master/README.md

 very large or verbose - you can reduce the size of the created JWS by compressing the claims body.

-This might be important to you if the resulting JWS is used in a URL for example, since URLs are best kept under 4096 characters due to browser, user mail agent, or HTTP gateway compatibility issues.
+This might be important to you if the resulting JWS is used in a URL for example, since URLs are best kept under 4096 characters due to browser, com.xingxing.user mail agent, or HTTP gateway compatibility issues.
 Smaller JWTs also help reduce bandwidth utilization, which may or may not be important depending on your application's volume or needs.

 If you want to compress your JWT, you can use the `JwtBuilder`'s  `compressWith(CompressionAlgorithm)` method.
 For